jbsparrow/CyberDropDownloader/docs/reference/configuration-options/settings/ignore_options.md

 |----------------|----------|
 | `list[NonEmptyStr]` | `[]` |

 You can supply hosts that you'd like the program to skip, to not scrape/download from them.
-This setting accepts any domain, even if they are no supported.
+This setting accepts any domain, even if they are not currently supported.
 When passing hosts as CLI arguments, if the first host is `+`, any hosts after it will be added to the lists of hosts specified in the config file instead of overriding it.
-Similarly, if the first hosts is `-`, any hosts after it will be removed from the lists of hosts specified in the config
+Similarly, if the first host is `-`, any hosts after it will be removed from the lists of hosts specified in the config

 ## `only_hosts`